usman-u/dotfiles/README.md

 # dotfiles

-These are my linux dotfiles, for linux systems.

 ### How to install:
 1. Clone the repository to your home dir. `git clone https://github.com/usman-u/dotfiles`
 2. Navigate to the directory `cd dotfiles`